 - Operation and maintenance

 - Like kind replacements replacement of existing infrastructure with no new benefits (constitutes a maintenance activity)

 - Renewal and replacement expenses of infrastructure

 - Payment of debtor submittal

 - Permit violation compliance

 - Fees for District permits

 - Responses to required District permits

-- Projects that generate credits (for example, wetland mitigation credits that could be sold)
+- Projects that generate credits (for example, wetland mitigation, flood protection or water quality credits)

-- Recreation improvements or amenities (e.g., boat ramps, bike paths, boardwalks, side- walks, pavilions) that do not provide a water resource benefit
+- Recreation improvements or amenities (e.g., boat ramps, bike paths, boardwalks, sidewalks, pavilions) that do not provide a water resource benefit

 - Contamination clean-up projects or costs for contamination clean-up or handling of contaminated material as part of a CFI project.
 Contamination remediation is the full responsibility of the landowner.

 - Dredging for navigational purposes.